BeverlyAkinfolajimi/Cyber_Sec-Bootcamp/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+-

+[webservers]
+10.0.0.4 ansible_python_interpreter=/usr/bin/python3
+10.0.0.5 ansible_python_interpreter=/usr/bin/python3
+10.0.0.6 ansible_python_interpreter=/usr/bin/python3

+[elk]
+10.1.0.4 ansible_python_interpreter=/usr/bin/python3

 - _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._